bitagoras/xtype/README.md

 **Explanation:**

 This footnote type tags an element as invisible, when the value is set to false.
-This feature can be used for reserving some space for e.g. elements to be added later or as placeholder for a table of content that will be added after all subelements are written and their sizes and positions are known.
+This feature can be used as placeholder for e.g. elements to be added later or flexible ordered elements for other elements pointing on it with links.

 **Example:**

 In the following example an element is tagged as invisible.
-This element is treated as non-exisiting, but the element will not be deleted when the file is rebuilt.
-This could be an element that is inserted later at another list by a certain link instruction but is physically added at the end for efficiency reasons.
-Note that invisible elements can only be placed at locations where the grammar allows an element.
+This element is treated as non-exisiting, but the element will not be deleted when the file is rebuilt, since the content is used for a certain purpose.

 ```
 [*] [F] (some element)